Gamma1 Leonis b: Characteristics

 The planet has a minimum mass of 10.7 Jupiter masses.
 The true mass, as with the majority of other extrasolar planets discovered by the radial velocity method, is unknown.
 Depending on the planet's inclination relative to Earth, it may be sufficiently massive to be classified as a brown dwarf.

 Host star

 Gamma Leonis A is the main star of a binary star system in the constellation Leo (the lion).
 It is a K-type red giant of apparent magnitude 2.37, with around 26 times the size of the Sun and 250 times its luminosity.
 The secondary component is a fainter G-type giant of apparent magnitude 3.64, eleven times bigger than the Sun with 63 times its luminosity.
 Together, they shine with apparent magnitude 2.04, making it the second-brightest star in Leo after Regulus.
 This system shares the traditional name Algieba.

-The Algieba system can be easily splitted by a telescope.
+The Algieba system can be easily split by a telescope.
 Due to the large orbital separation between the stars, only a small fraction of the orbit has been observed since discovery, and the orbital parameters are still poorly known.